Why Are Mangoes Expensive Outside South Asia?

 Air Freight vs Sea Freight Economics

 The choice between air and sea freight dramatically impacts the final price.
-Air freight costs $2-5 per kg but delivers mangoes within 24-48 hours, preserving freshness and extending shelf life.
+Air freight costs $2-5 per kg but delivers mangoes within 1-3 days once dispatched, preserving freshness and extending shelf life.
 Sea freight costs $0.30-0.80 per kg but takes 14-21 days, requiring mangoes to be picked greener and artificially ripened at the destination.
 Premium varieties like Anwar Ratol and Chaunsa are almost always air-freighted because they are too delicate for the long sea journey.
 Sindhri, with its thicker skin and longer shelf life, can sometimes survive sea freight to nearby markets like the Gulf states.

 Seasonal Economics: Why Prices Fluctuate